danyflorczak/inpay_technical_challenge/README.md

 [Here](docs/tutorials/README.md) you have access to a step-by-step tutorial that will guide you through the process of setting up this application locally.

-# Application Logic from User perespective
+## Application Logic from User perespective

+Brief explanation on how the app works from user pespective.

 ## Initial Access and Login
 - Upon opening the application at `localhost:3000`, you will be prompted to log in using Google.
 Note that this application exclusively supports Google authentication.